Welcome from Dr. Rowan Draper, Director of Music

 The Chancel Choir of Lakewood Presbyterian Church sings in the 10:00 a.m.
 Worship Service each Sunday morning, September through May.
 This ensemble serves as the pillar for fine choral singing in our congregation and leads the congregation in joyful hymn-singing and responses.
 Rehearsals are held Thursdays from September to May from 7:30 – 8:45 p.m. and Sunday mornings at 9:30 a.m. prior to worship.
 Singers are welcome to join for the whole season or for shorter periods, in coordination with Dr. Draper.

-Chancel choir members can find audio links to upcoming anthems here.
+Chancel choir members can find an online schedule with audio links here.

 Once a season the Weeks Music Service offers the opportunity of singing longer choral works with chamber orchestra.
 Recent services have presented Kim André Arnesens’ Magnificat, Fauré’s Requiem, and excerpts from Haydn’s Creation.